Engineerology is a study of engineering. Perhaps I should modify that statement and say it is my study of engineering.

 Please allow me to explain how this came about.

 Sometimes I come across words in the dictionary that I think are poorly defined.
 One such word is “engineer.”
 The definition of engineer was passed down from 14th century France for the person who designed and operated military engines.
 Back then catapults were known as military engines.
 Like so many words in the dictionary this one gets its definition though its history and how people use it.
 Unfortunately, the word engineering didn’t get a proper upgrading when a philosophy for engineering began to develop.
 When I look over what little I can find about engineering philosophy I find things like “doing good for society,” or “advancing society,” or some such thing, while the idea that an engineer is doing all this within a budget goes almost unnoticed.
-However, in the real-world I have never heard of an engineer commenting on management’s concern for society or advancing for the good of Mankind.
+In the real-world I have never heard of an engineer commenting on management’s concern for society or advancing for the good of Mankind.
 I only hear of budget cuts, financial constraints, and hiring freezes that justify why the engineer can’t hire extra help or purchase extra equipment.

 Well, it doesn’t take rocket science to see what is really important here: Engineer’s make it so we can get it cheap!